-- recommended: avoidance of food with very high iron content (e.g., liver) and ironsupplemented food; - a further strict iron-depleted diet is very difficult to adhere to and not recommended - a single phlebotomy of 500 ml blood is as effective for iron removal as a very rigid iron-restricted diet for a whole year
+- recommended: avoidance of food with very high iron content (e.g., liver) and iron-supplemented food - a further strict iron-depleted diet is very difficult to adhere to and not recommended - a single phlebotomy of 500 ml blood is as effective for iron removal as a very rigid iron-restricted diet for a whole year

 Table 5.
-Therapy of iron overload
+Iron overload therapy.